luomus/bird-identification/README.md

   - Audio filenames are in format `[part1].[extension]`
   - Extension is `wav`, `mp3` or `flac`
 - If classification stops with message "Killed", try restarting the Docker container.
 It's unclear what causes this issue.
+- The model and/or classifier has limitations:
+  - Segments can't be too long.
+10 minutes seem to work fine, 30 minutes are too long.
+  - Overlap can't be too high.
+1 second works fine, 2 seconds doesn't.
+Longer overlap leads to "Killed" message.

 ### Generating validation report